MELAS syndrome: Diagnosis

+Genetic testing for the m.3243A>G mutation in mitochondrial DNA is commonly used to isolate the diagnosis of MELAS syndrome from other mitochondrial disorders.
+This mutation is an adenine to guanine point mutation at base pair 3,243 in the mitochondrial genome.
+A minimum amount of mtDNA must be mutated to generate the MELAS phenotype, known as the "threshold effect".
+Due to mitochondrial heteroplasmy, urine and blood testing is preferable to blood alone.
+PCR and ARMS-PCR are commonly used, reliable, rapid, and cost-effective techniques for the diagnosis of MELAS.

-MRI: Multifocal infarct-like cortical areas in different stages of ischemic evolution, areas that do not conform to any known vascular territory.
+Magnetic-resonance imaging (MRI) is a common imaging test used to identify the presence of stroke-like lesions.
+These lesions are multifocal infarct-like areas of cortical edema in different stages of ischemic evolution, yet do not commonly conform to any known vascular territory, distinguishing them from a stroke.
 Initial lesions often occur in the occipital or parietal lobes with eventual involvement of the cerebellum, cerebral cortex, basal ganglia, and thalamus.
+The occipital lobe is thought to be a region prone to stroke-like lesions due to the high energy requirements of the visual cortex.

 Lactate levels are often elevated in serum and cerebrospinal fluid.
-MR spectroscopy may show an elevated lactate peak in affected and even unaffected brain areas.
+Magnetic resonance spectroscopy (MRS) may show an elevated lactate peak in affected and even unaffected brain areas.
 Muscle biopsy shows ragged red fibers.
 However, genetic evaluation should be done first, which eliminates the need for muscle biopsy in most cases.
 Diagnosis may be molecular or clinical: